Educate and raise awareness about substance use disorder.

 - 57% of Americans have experience dealing with substance misuse ranging from taking a painkiller that wasn’t prescribed to overdosing.
 24% say they have an addicted relative, close friend, or that they themselves are addicted to opioids.
 40% are or know someone addicted to alcohol or another type of drug.
 13% have lost a relative or close friend to opioids.*

-*All statistics are from the Associated Press-NORC Center for Public Affairs Research, April 2018 Survey
+*Statistics above are from the Associated Press-NORC Center for Public Affairs Research, April 2018 Survey

-Public Awareness Programs:
+Public Awareness Efforts:

 If our nation is going to reverse the opioid epidemic, we need to start treating it like the national emergency it really is.